alorans/nixos/resources/installing_from_minimal_usb.md

 - Shut down your computer fully and reboot into the BIOS/temp boot settings
 - Boot into the USB HDD drive
 # Networking
+- If you're on a VM (such as UTM/qemu on MacOS), you may need to select a "Bridged" network connection.
+- Otherwise, if you want to use a wireless connection:
 ```sh
 sudo systemctl start wpa_supplicant
 wpa_cli